syyao/alx-system_engineering-devops/0x00-shell_basics/README.md

 9- rm -r /tmp/my_fisrt_directory: remove the my_first_directory directory
 10- cd - : go to the previous directory
-11- ls -l -a . .. /root: list al files to the current directory and the parent current directory
+11- ls -l -a . .. /root: list al files to the current directory and the parent current directory 12- file tmp/iamafile : prints the type of the file named iamafile